gvwilson/sensibleadventures/nardica/nardica.md

 Some nodded but no one said hello.

-They followed Doctor Johel and the G-80 to the harbor gate, where a bus the same navy blue as the Marines' uniforms waited for them.
+They followed Doctor Johel and the G-80 to the harbor gate, where a short bus the same navy blue as the Marines' uniforms waited for them.
 The G-80 stood motionless as Doctor Johel got to her feet.
 "After you," she said,
 gesturing at the bus's open door.